 Many of these products provide SST as a “foundation temperature”, the value at the base of the diurnal thermocline, which should be free of diurnal variability.
 This is estimated operationally by different methods such as using nighttime data only, or by ingesting day and night data, but excluding daytime SSTs retrieved at low winds (<6 m/s), when diurnal heating is likely to occur.
 Another method uses a diurnal warming model to bring satellite SST retrievals from different wavelengths and penetration depths to a common depth.

 One of the questions we attempt to answer here is: what is the impact of using in situ SST-at-depth references that might be subject to diurnal warming in validating a foundation L4 SST analysis?
 A previous high-latitude SST study, using UpTempO buoys with multiple thermistors at different depths spanning two consecutive Arctic summers (2012–2013) [10], found that the ocean surface was mostly isothermal in the top 10 m, and the only evidence of diurnal heating detected from these buoys was during the melting season near the ice-edge.
-Another study using satellite and moored buoy data found significant diurnal warming events in June and July, more frequently in shallow waters than deep waters [11].
-Castro et al. [12] compared estimates of diurnal warming from the Argo array, with satellite estimates derived from the SEVIRI geostationary platform.
+Castro et al. [11] compared estimates of diurnal warming from the Argo array, with satellite estimates derived from the SEVIRI geostationary platform and found diurnal warming to be commonly present to depths of 5 m.
+Another study using satellite and moored buoy data found significant diurnal warming events in June and July, more frequently in shallow waters than deep waters [12].
 However, if more observations indicate the presence of shallow summertime thermal stratification, then this might cause a problem, as there is only a very small diurnal cycle to reset the foundation temperature.